ansipes/mejo-187/content/assignment/pop-by-the-polls.md

 [Visit ISideWith](https://www.isidewith.com/)

-From this quiz, pick out three issues / questions that were asked.
+From this quiz, pick out four issues / questions that were asked.
 Write a sentence about each, in a balanced way.
 That is, explain the issue / question itself, but do not convey your thinking on it.

 ## Pick Candidate